Lufteluke/pi-tin/altoids_assembly.md

 ![](images/mint_tin_battery.jpg)

 Insert the four rear buttons into the rear housing, then pick up the front panel and Main PCB together and mate them with the rear housing.
 The components should fit together closely without applying any force and the battery wires must not be pinched between the rear housing and PCB.
 Insert six M2x8mm socket head cap screws into the counterbore holes on the rear housing and tighten them in a star pattern.
 Do not overtighten the screws - stop tightening as soon as no gap is visible between the 3D printed parts and the PCB.

-Some downward pressure is required when tightening the screws for the first time since they are threading directly into plastic.
+*Note: Some downward pressure is required when tightening the screws for the first time since they are threading directly into plastic.*

 Use a small piece of thin double-sided tape to secure the battery in place if desired.